 All patients over the age of 65, and those with long standing conditions (also known as ‘Chronic Diseases’) affecting the heart/lungs/liver or nervous system, and those with diabetes, should have an annual influenza vaccine (‘flu jab’).
 It is also recommended for those in care homes, and people who are the carers for another individual.

-We run a flu clinic for patients who need the flu jab, on 25th September 9:00 - 15:00 Saturday.
-This is a drop-in clinic, meaning you do not need an appointment.
-These are for the flu jabs only, and we are not able to discuss any other medical concerns at these clinics.
+This is a drop-in clinic for eligible patients meaning you do not need an appointment.
+These sessions are for the flu jabs only, and we are not able to discuss any other medical concerns at these clinics.